 In our afternoon reading: thoughts on Hasanthika Sirisena’s essay collection, a remembrance of Eve Babitz, and more.

-In our afternoon reading: exploring Mohsin Hamid’s new novel, an interview with Joshua Mohr, and much more.
+In our afternoon reading: an interview with Matthew Specktor, the work of abolitionist library workers, and more.